The Triangle Nonprofit & Volunteer Leadership Center

 Nominate Outstanding Volunteers for the Governor’s Volunteer Service Award

-We are excited to announce that the Governor’s Volunteer Service Award nominations are now open!
+Nominate your outstanding volunteers for the Governor’s Volunteer Service Award!
 This is a wonderful opportunity to recognize your outstanding volunteers, including board members, who have dedicated at least one year of service to your organization.

 By participating in this process, you can celebrate your volunteers’ contributions and enhance your organization’s visibility.
 This is also a terrific way to recognize those volunteers that have championed your cause.